RPN USA

 RPN USA is a Tagalog satellite television International channel owned by Radio Philippines Network and Nine Media Corporation in partnership with Glocal Media.
-The channel offers a variety mix of programming, from RPTV, SolarFlix, Solar Sports, Venevision and Aliw Channel 23. including classic original programming from RPN as well as programming from CLTV36 HD.
+The channel offers a variety mix of programming, from RPTV, SolarFlix, Solar Sports and Aliw Channel 23. including classic original programming from RPN as well as programming from CLTV36 HD.

 RPN USA is available for Dish Network subscribers in the United States.